| 2025 |

 |

 Meta-programs are generic, incomplete, adaptable programs that are instantiated at construction time to meet specific requirements.
-Templates and generative techniques are example... [more]
+Templates and generative techniques ... [more]

 Meta-programs are generic, incomplete, adaptable programs that are instantiated at construction time to meet specific requirements.
 Templates and generative techniques are examples of meta-programming techniques.
 Understanding of meta-programs is more difficult than understanding of concrete, executable programs.
 Static and dynamic analysis methods have been applied to ease understanding of programs - can similar methods be used for meta-programs?
 In our projects, we build meta-programs with a meta-programming technique called XVCL.
 Meta-programs in XVCL are organized into a hierarchy of meta-components from which the XVCL processor generates concrete, executable programs that meet specific requirements.
 We developed an automated system that analyzes XVCL meta-programs, and presents developers with information that helps them work with meta-programs more effectively.
 Our system conducts both static and dynamic analysis of a. meta-program.
 An integral part of our solution is a query language, FQL in which we formulate questions about meta-prograin properties.
 An FQL query processor automatically answers a class of queries.
 The analysis method described in the paper is specific to XVCL.
 However, the principle of our approach can be applied to other meta-programming systems.
 We believe readers interested in metaprogramming in general will find some of the lessons from our experiment interesting and useful. © World Scientific Publishing Company.